weeb-poly/anilist-activitypub/README.md

 # ActivityPub for AniList

+***NOTE:*** While this was a cool idea, I'm holding off on the project in hopes that the AniList schema gets updated so I don't need to handle as many edge cases.

 This Proof of Concept Bridge will be Read-Only and will avoid storing any data.

 This won't support most AniList features due to limitations of the AniList API (see `schemas/notes.md`).